-To contractor, if letter not understood
+Letter 199 To contractor, if letter not understood

 After reading the contents several times, I am afraid that I find the meaning obscure.
-If I attempted to answer the letter as it stands, I should be merely guessing what you required of me.
+If I attempted to answer the letter as it stands, I should be merely guessing what you were trying to say.
 Rather than waste time on a fruitless exercise, I should be glad if you would rephrase the letter so that I can give it proper consideration.